achimcc/codingconnects/src/content/posts/2021-03-17---The SAM Pattern.md

 Following the SAM pattern architecture, an app has a `view` which it derives out of the `model`'s data.
-Compared to redux, the data consists of a mutable object That is probably the most confusing part of the SAM pattern for me, and appears to be a drawback, compared to a Redux architecture, where we are always dealing with immutable objects.
+Compared to redux, the data consists of a mutable object.
+That is probably the most confusing part of the SAM pattern for me, and appears to be a drawback, compared to a Redux architecture, where we are always dealing with immutable objects.